Call today: (800) 791-6225

 2) treatment is at a routine maintenance level; or

-3) you experience 90 days without any kind of treatment for that particular condition.
+3) you experience 90 days without any kind of treatment for that particular condition (testing or treatment must be an eligible expense at your chosen level of participation: Gold, Silver, or Bronze).

 The medical bills incurred from the first test to the last treatment before the doctor releases you to a regular, routine maintenance regimen are considered a single incident.
 If 90 days pass and you receive no further treatment, any future bills you incur will be considered a separate incident.
-Personal responsibility amounts for the Silver and Bronze participation levels are per incident (Gold personal responsibility is per unit, per year).
+Personal responsibility amounts for the Silver and Bronze participation levels are per incident (for info about the Gold level, see our Programs page).

 Example: You go to the doctor due to pain in your side.
 He examines you and gives you some instructions before sending you home.
 The next week you return because the pain has continued.
 The doctor orders a blood test and an ultrasound.
 After reviewing the results, he diagnoses you with appendicitis and sends you to the hospital.
 He performs an appendectomy.
 The hospital releases you with instructions to visit the doctor’s office in one week for follow-up.
 At that visit the doctor tells you come back again the following week, at which time he pronounces you cured.
 Medical bills you incur for each of these situations fall under the category of a single incident.